kubeslice-ent/egs-installation/README.md

 ---

-## EGS Documents
+## 📄 EGS Documents

-For EGS platform overview please see the [documentation on the website](https://docs.avesha.io/)
+- 📖 For EGS platform overview, please see the [documentation on the website](https://docs.avesha.io/)

-For Admin guide  please see the  [documentation on the website](https://docs.avesha.io/)
+- 🔧 For the Admin guide, please see the [documentation on the website](https://docs.avesha.io/)

-For User guide  please see the   [documentation on the website](https://docs.avesha.io/)
+- 👤 For the User guide, please see the [documentation on the website](https://docs.avesha.io/)

 For Installation guide please see the documentation on [github repo](https://github.com/kubeslice-ent/egs-installation)